spencershepard/youtube-transcriber/README.md

    ```

 Without proxy configuration, the service will attempt direct connections to YouTube, which may be blocked on cloud platforms.

+### IP Rotation

+The service automatically rotates IP addresses for each request to avoid rate limiting and IP blocks.
+When BrightData proxy credentials are configured, each API call generates a unique 8-character session ID that ensures you get a different IP address for every request to YouTube.

+**How IP Rotation Works**:
+1. Each API request generates a unique 8-character session ID (e.g., `a1b2c3d4`)
+2. The session ID is appended to your BrightData username: `your-username-session-a1b2c3d4`
+3. BrightData assigns a different IP address for each unique session
+4. This ensures YouTube sees requests from different IP addresses

+**Benefits**:
+- ✅ Avoids rate limiting from repeated requests
+- ✅ Prevents IP-based blocks
+- ✅ Improves reliability for high-volume usage
+- ✅ Distributes requests across BrightData's IP pool
+- ✅ Zero configuration required - works automatically with BrightData credentials

 ## Authentication